heroku/heroku-buildpack-chrome-for-testing/README.md

 ## Installation

+> [!IMPORTANT]
-⚠️ If migrating from a previous Chrome-chromedriver installation, then remove any pre-existing Chrome or Chromedriver buildpacks from the app.
+> If migrating from a previous Chrome-chromedriver installation, then remove any pre-existing Chrome or Chromedriver buildpacks from the app.

 ```bash
 heroku buildpacks:add -i 1 heroku-community/chrome-for-testing
 ```

-🚀 Deploy the app to install Chrome for Testing.
+Deploy the app to install Chrome for Testing. 🚀

 ## Selecting the Chrome Release Channel